-3 or more bedrooms (family unit) Less than 3 bedrooms (non-family unit)
+3 or more bedrooms (family unit) Less than 3 bedrooms(non-family unit)

 Living room 15 12.5

 Dining/Living room 16 14

 Working kitchen 7.5 5.5

 Kitchen/Diner 9 7.5

 Main bedroom 12 12

 Other double bedrooms 10.2 -

 Single bedroom 6.5 6.5

 Bathroom 3.7 3.7

-- In determining whether an existing building is suitable for conversion, the council will consider 3.8 whether the proposed development will provide rooms adequate in size for their intended use and occupancy.
+- 3.8 In determining whether an existing building is suitable for conversion, the council will consider whether the proposed development will provide rooms adequate in size for their intended use and occupancy.
 Unlike new residential developments, the conversion of existing dwellings requires the adaptation of existing layouts and rooms originally designed for different purposes.
-The size and shape of rooms should allow for a satisfactory layout and adequate range of furniture and equipment, taking account of Building Regulations M4 (2) 'accessible and adaptable' dwellings and M4 (3) 'wheelchair user dwellings', where relevant. - In terms of internal space standards, the London Plan and Local Plan policy acknowledges that residential conversions are more constrained by a number of factors, and there should be greater flexibility in relation to the national standards.
+The size and shape of rooms should allow for a satisfactory layout and adequate range of furniture and equipment, where practicable should comply with Building Regulations M4 (2) 'accessible and adaptable' dwellings and M4 (3) 'wheelchair user dwellings'. - 3.9 In terms of internal space standards, the London Plan and Local Plan policy acknowledges that residential conversions are more constrained by a number of factors, and there should be greater flexibility in relation to the national standards.
 Nevertheless, the council is keen to ensure that residential properties provide adequate liveable space and therefore includes the standards in the table above.

-Rear extensions
+Key principle - HS4 Rear extensions